wangxiaoyunanne/docs/source/hive_scaling.html.md

 | Seeded graph matching           |                                                 |                |                           |
 | Application classification      |                                                 |                |                           |

 Seeded graph matching and application classification are matrix-operation-based and not covered in this table.

 From the scaling analysis, we can see these workflows can be roughly grouped into three categories, by their scalabilities:

-*Good scalability*
-GraphSAGE, geolocation using UVM or peer accesses, and local graph clustering belong to this group.
+**Good scalability** GraphSAGE, geolocation using UVM or peer accesses, and local graph clustering belong to this group.
 They share some algorithmic signatures: the whole graph needs to be visited at least once in every iteration, and visiting each edge involves nontrivial computation.
-The communication costs are roughly at the level of V. As a result, the computation vs. communication ratio is larger than E : V. PageRank is a standard graph algorithm that falls in this group.
+The communication costs are roughly at the level of $V$.
+As a result, the computation vs. communication ratio is larger than $E : V$.
+PageRank is a standard graph algorithm that falls in this group.

-*Moderate scalability*
-This group includes Louvain, geolocation using explicit movement, vertex nomination, scan statistics, and graph projection.
-They either only visit part of the graph in an iteration, have only trivial computation during an edge visit, or communicate a little more data than V. The computation vs. communication is less than E : V, but still larger than 1 (or 1 operation : 4 bytes).
-They are still scalable on the
-DGX-1 system, but not as well as the previous group.
+**Moderate scalability** This group includes Louvain, geolocation using explicit movement, vertex nomination, scan statistics, and graph projection.
+They either only visit part of the graph in an iteration, have only trivial computation during an edge visit, or communicate a little more data than $V$.
+The computation vs. communication is less than $E : V$, but still larger than 1 (or 1 operation : 4 bytes).
+They are still scalable on the DGX-1 system, but not as well as the previous group.
 Single source shortest path (SSSP) is an typical example for this group.

-*Poor scalability*
-Random walk, graph search, and sparse fused lasso belong to this group.
+**Poor scalability** Random walk, graph search, and sparse fused lasso belong to this group.
 They need to send out some data for each vertex or edge visit.
 As a result, the computation vs communication ratio is less than 1 (or 1 operation : 4 bytes).
 They are very hard to scale across multiple GPUs.
 Random walk is an typical example.

 ###### End of report